techpmsap/S4HC_Leonardo_PW2018/Day2/Exercise_21/Exercise_21.md

 In this exercise, you’ll learn how to

 * introduce Virtual Data Model (VDM) into your application
-* create a frontend application with SAP Web IDE Full-Stack.

 The data stored in an S/4HANA system is inherently complexly structured and therefore difficult to query manually.
 For this reason, HANA introduced a Virtual Data Model (VDM) that aims to abstract from this complexity and provide data in a semantically meaningful and easy to consume way.
 The preferred way to consume data from an S/4HANA system is via the OData protocol.
 While BAPIs are also supported for compatibility reasons, OData should always be your first choice.
 You can find a list of all the available OData endpoints for S/4HANA Cloud systems in [SAP’s API Business Hub](https://api.sap.com/shell/discover/contentpackage/SAPS4HANACloud?section=ARTIFACTS).